austin-rt/useMemo/README.md

 To further demonstrate, use 35 as the first input and start typing into the second input.
 See how slow it is to render?
 That's because when the input changed, the **entire** component re-rendered, and our expensive function recalculated the output before rendering.
 Recalculations will happen even when `jacobsthal`'s output doesn't change.
 This is obviously a problem.

----

-### A Quick Aside:
+<blockquote>A Quick Aside:

 I've made this mistake and seen countless other Junior Developers do the same.
 You don't always need <code>useState</code> for your forms.
 I'll even propose that you **usually don't**.
 If all you're doing is submitting that form to an API endpoint, and no part of your application needs to see the updated value in real time, you should be using <code>useRef</code> instead.
-We will get into how and why in a later article.
+We will get into how and why in a later article.</blockquote>

----

 So with the stage set and the curtains drawn, how do we resolve the issue at hand?

 ## Enter `useMemo`

 We'll begin with some context.
 Memoization is a Programming technique that stores the **results** of a function call, so the next time you call that function, it doesn't have to recalculate the output.
-Instead, it can return the stored result, which can save a lot of [time complexity](https://www.freecodecamp.org/news/time-complexity-of-algorithms/) with recursive functions.
+Instead, it can return the stored result, saving a lot of [time complexity](https://www.freecodecamp.org/news/time-complexity-of-algorithms/) with recursive functions.
 That's all you need to know for now, but if you'd like a more in-depth explanation, you can also check out this [Memoization in JavaScript](https://www.geeksforgeeks.org/javascript-memoization/) article by GeeksforGeeks.
 And at the end of this article, we will refactor our `jacobsthal` function to use proper JavaScript memoization.

 ## `useMemo` vs. `useCallback`